lorem-ipsumm/personal-site/public/articles/svgenie.md

 5. The command goes to the server and reads the DB to fetch the entry with the ID 1bef55ac
 6. The command creates a new file in the project with the SVG source

 As you can see, there isn't that much going on, however there are some separate services that need to work together.
-As stated in the tech stack, when I refer to the server here I'intom referring to the Netlify cloud functions.
+As stated in the tech stack, when I refer to the server here I'm referring to the Netlify cloud functions.
 I only have two functions, one for storing components and one for fetching components.

 For the DB, a free instance of a Supabase DB is more than enough for this use case.
 The DB contains a few columns such as id, timestamp, and converted react code.